Spain art in Tenerife stands on Plaza de España, the central town square, like a lost tourist looking out onto its new lake.

 Discover interesting little modern art sculptures of the Guanche fertility goddess Chaxiraxi.
 Actually she is an adoption of the Tara from Gran Canaria.

 It's remarkable that the colors of the building on the right and the new Santa Cruz mural in the street blend in so stunningly.
-Also the white wall behind sets off to perfection the black base of the graffiti.
+Also the white wall behind sets off to perfection the black base.

-Unfortunately, the shows and events of this private club are not for everybody.
+Unfortunately, the shows and events of this private club are not free to see for everybody.

 Of course, there is much more Spain art in form of sculptures to be discovered on bridges, streets and town squares all over Tenerife Island.